WlaAnN/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data Wareouse Project

-Building a modern warehouse using SQL Server
+This is my first Data Warehouse Project.
+This project demonstrates incluses a full process of building a useable warehouse